Home / Service Level Agreement

 Bentley shall measure performance against the Availability Commitment during a calendar month based on the following calculation:

-• Only “Critical” Incidents (Table 3 below) will be considered as Unscheduled Downtime in the above Availability calculation.
+• Only Critical Incidents (Table 3 below) will be considered as Unscheduled Downtime in the above Availability calculation.

 Remedies

-(FQDNs), the remedy will be based off a part of the Monthly Subscription proportional to the usage of that FQDN.
+Bentley shall provide Subscriber a Service Credit for each documented Critical Incident during any single calendar month (the Cover Period).
+If the Cloud Offering subscription fee covers multiple Fully Qualified Domain Names (FQDNs), the remedy will be based off a part of the subscription fee proportional to the usage of that FQDN.

 Table 2 – Remedies